-The submissions by members of the working party on the role and function of the district nurse were used to abstract the 12 key tasks of a district nurse's work.
-These were further refined as objectives for the course, originally seven, but finally being reduced to four:
+The submissions by members of the Working Party on the role and function of the district nurse were used to abstract the twelve key tasks of a district nurse's work (see para 2.7).
+These were further refined as objectives for the course, originally seven, but finally being reduced to four (para 3.1).
+From these four objectives came the detailed curriculum and the outline curriculum.